Mullah

-The title has also been used in some Mizrahi and Sephardic Jewish communities to refer to the community's leadership, especially religious leadership.
+The title has also been used in some Mizrahi, Iranian (Persian), Afghan, Bukharian, Kaifeng, and Sephardic Jewish communities in reference to the community's leadership, especially its religious leadership.

 Etymology

-The word mullah is derived from the Arabic word mawlā (مولى), meaning "vicar", "master" and "guardian".
+The word mullah is derived from the Persian word mullā (ملا), itself borrowed from the Arabic word mawlā (مولى), meaning "master" and "guardian", with mutation of the initial short vowels.

 Usage

 Historical usage

-The term has also been used among Persian Jews, Bukharan Jews, Afghan Jews, and other Central Asian Jews to refer to the community's religious and/or secular leadership.
+The term has also been used among Iranian Jews, Bukharian Jews, and Afghan Jews to refer to the community's religious and/or secular leadership.
 In Kaifeng, China, the historic Chinese Jews who managed the synagogue were called "mullahs".

 Modern usage

-It is the term commonly used for village or neighborhood mosque leaders, who may not have high levels of religious education, in large parts of the Muslim world, particularly Iran, Turkey, Central Asia, West Asia, South Asia, Eastern Arabia, the Balkans and the Horn of Africa.
-In other regions a different term may be used, such as imam in the Maghreb.
+It is the term commonly used for village or neighborhood mosque leaders, who may not have high levels of religious education, in large parts of the Muslim world, particularly Iran, Turkey, Caucasus, Central Asia, West Asia, South Asia, Eastern Arabia, the Balkans and the Horn of Africa.
+In other regions, a different term may be used, such as imam in the Maghreb.

-In Afghanistan and Pakistan the title is given to graduates of a madrasa or Islamic school, who are then able to become a mosque leader, a teacher at a religious school, a local judge in a village or town, or to perform religious rituals.
+In Afghanistan and Pakistan, the title is given to graduates of a madrasa or Islamic school, who are then able to become a mosque leader, a teacher at a religious school, a local judge in a village or town, or to perform religious rituals.
 A person who is still a student at a madrasa and yet to graduate is a talib.
 The Afghan Taliban was formed in 1994 by men who had graduated from, or at least attended, madrasas.
 They called themselves taliban, the plural of talib, or "students".
 Many of the leaders of the Taliban were titled Mullah, although not all had completed their madrasa education.
 Someone who goes on to complete postgraduate religious education receives the higher title of Mawlawi.

-Mullah and its variation mulla have also degenerated into a derogatory term for a Muslim priest that connotes a semiliterate, backward, often bigoted village imam.

 In Iran, until the early 20th century, the term mullah was used in Iranian seminaries to refer to low-level clergy who specialized in telling stories of Ashura, rather than teaching or issuing fatwas.
 However, in recent years, among Shia clerics, the term ruhani (spiritual) has been promoted as an alternative to mullah and akhoond, free of pejorative connotations.